EMPAT94/empat94.github.io/_gs/tutorial.md

 The greatest difficulty in this level was not the fight against a monster; it was actually spotting one.
 These damn things were hibernating or something because they were never out in the open.
 It had been over a day and we only found 4 more crocodiles.
 One was halfway into the ground as if enjoying a dirt bath.
 It was even worse since we couldn't just run around looking for them.
 One snatch and grab, and we're done for.

 So we moved around cautiously.
 Myself, Carol and Julie in the front.
 Flanked just behind by the rest.
 I did not appreciate being in the front again but I had the ability to slow down the opponent, so I did not complain.
 Funnily enough, the road to the next level was always perceivable.
 The ruins were much worse.
 I wondered what would happen if the Imp hordes attacked us on this terrain.
-We would be done for.
 Whoever designed this tutorial was being very generous.

 Suddenly, Carol exclaimed, "There, on your right.
 See behind that rock?
 Me thinks that is a tail."
 She was right.
 Her speech was getting weirder by the minute though.
 Another monster was sleeping behind a rock quite close to us.
 As we explored the region, I had come to the conclusion that while Julie's sight was quite amazing, Carol was better at discerning things.
 Especially if they were close by.